Best American Civil War Books

 Topic: The Battle of Antietam, the bloodiest day in American history.

-Summary: Sears examines the brutal battle that gave Lincoln the confidence to issue the Emancipation Proclamation.
-He vividly describes the confusion, heroism, and tactical blunders on both sides.
-The book captures the horror and significance of the conflict.
+Summary: Sears describes the bloody fight that gave Lincoln the resolve to issue the Emancipation Proclamation.
+He writes with clarity about the confusion, heroism, and mistakes on both sides.
+The book portrays the horror and importance of the struggle.

 11. This Hallowed Ground – Bruce Catton